g3w-suite/g3w-admin/README.md

 Can be installed the follow module accessories.

 ## Caching module
 Module to cache on disk layers WMS map.
-To install please read his [caching/README.md](caching/README.md)
+To install and usd please read his [caching/README.md](caching/README.md)

+## Filemanager module
+Module to manage on disk geo data files.
+To install and use please read his [filemanager/README.md](filemanager/README.md)

 ## Continuous integration testing